rdforte/ryanforte.tech/content/blog/chassing-99-percentile-pt-1.md

 this is a whopping 12,000 instructions that we just missed out on because of a context switch that our program could have been performing otherwise.

-goroutine which if we recall are light weight application level threads that run on the thread take ~ 200 nanoseconds to be context switched on/off the M.
+A goroutine which if we recall are light weight application level threads that run on the thread take ~ 200 nanoseconds to be context switched on/off the M.
 Therefore we only lose ~2,400 instructions when we context switch at the application level vs the OS level.
 This is a difference of ~9,600 instructions **🤯**